Church of St Mary and St David, Kilpeck: Architecture and carvings

-The south door has double columns.
+The south doorway has a Tree of life tympanum.
+It has jambs which are intricately carved and double columns.
 The outer columns have carvings of a series of snakes, heads swallowing tails.
 In common with most of the other carvings, the meaning of these is unclear, but they may represent rebirth via the snake's seasonal sloughing of its skin.
 The inner right column shows birds in foliage; at the top of the right columns is a green man.
 The inner left column has two warriors who, unusually, are in loose trousers.
 The outer sections of the arch above the doorway show creatures which can be interpreted as a manticore and a basilisk, and various other mythical and actual birds and beasts.
-The semicircular tympanum depicts a tree of life.